The Founding Assembly for Machine Consciousness Research

 All-ACCESS TICKET

 This ticket gives you access to both days of the event, plus access to invite only events.
-Includes breakfast, snacks and beverages throughout the day.
+Includes breakfast, snacks, lunch and beverages throughout the day.

 Access to our speaker & sponsor Welcome Gathering